-The character-defining loading docks in the NW13th Avenue Historic District not only demonstrate the neighborhood's historic character, but they also provide stopping and viewing places for pedestrians to rest and observe the activity of the vibrant historic district's commercial life.
+- B2.
+Protect the Pedestrian.
+Protect the pedestrian environment from vehicular movement.
+Develop integrated identification, sign, and sidewalk-oriented night-lighting systems that offer safety, interest, and diversity to the pedestrian.
+Incorporate building equipment, mechanical exhaust routing systems, and/or service areas in a manner that does not detract from the pedestrian environment. - B3.
+Bridge Pedestrian Obstacles.
+Bridge across barriers and obstacles to pedestrian movement by connecting the pedestrian system with innovative, well-marked crossings and consistent sidewalk designs. - B4.
+Provide Stopping and Viewing Places.
+Provide safe, comfortable places where people can stop, view, socialize and rest.
+Ensure that these places do not conflict with other sidewalk uses. - B5.
+Make Plazas, Parks and Open Space Successful.
+Orient building elements such as main entries, lobbies, windows, and balconies to face public parks, plazas, and open spaces.
+Where provided, integrate water features and/or public art to enhance the public open space.
+Develop locally oriented pocket parks that incorporate amenities for nearby patrons. - B6.
+Develop Weather Protection.
+Develop integrated weather protection systems at the sidewalk-level of buildings to mitigate the effects of rain, wind, glare, shadow, reflection, and sunlight on the pedestrian environment. - B7.
+Integrate Barrier-Free Design.
+Integrate access systems for all people with the building's overall design concept. - Findings B1, B2, B3, B4, B5, B6 andB7: The character-defining loading docks in the NW13th Avenue Historic District not only demonstrate the neighborhood's historic character they also provide stopping and viewing places for pedestrians to rest and observe the activity of the vibrant historic district's commercial life.
 They protect the pedestrian from traffic and exhaust by lifting their circulation up and away from the street.
 The feature proposed for this building will be no different.
 This opportunity will be supplemented by a generous metal canopy that covers the entire expanse of the feature and protects users from the weather.
 The proposed loading dock feature also includes an inclined slope that allows the structure to be traversed by people with mobility devices or strollers.
 The proposal does not include a frontage to a public park, plaza, open space or water feature.
-However, the front doors do open up to NW 13th Avenue, which is the site of occasional street fairs and gatherings.
-Therefore these quidelines are met.
+However, the front doors do open up to NW 13th Avenue the site of occasional street fairs and gatherings.
+Therefore these guidelines are met. - C1.

-C1.
 Enhance View Opportunities.
 Orient windows, entrances, balconies and other building elements to surrounding points of interest and activity.
 Size and place new buildings to protect existing views and view corridors.
 Develop building façades that create visual connections to adjacent public spaces.

 Findings: The building's main entrance is located on 13th Avenue where it reinforces circulation through and activity in a vibrant historic district.
 The entrance will look out over an active mixed pedestrian and vehicle street.
 The windows are located on the NW13th Avenue and Glisan Street elevations in accordance with guideline 6 of the 13th Avenue Historic District Guidelines.
-While windows located to the North and East elevations would allow for a view over downtown and to the span of the Fremont Bridge, these walls should remain simple in order to meet the NW 13th Avenue Historic District Guidelines.
-The location of the entrance and inclusion of an elevated sidewalk on NW 13th Avenue in the form of the loading dock represent a unique approach for a new building that meets both this guideline and the goals of the NW 13th Avenue Historic District District Guidelines.
-Therefore this guideline is met.
+While windows located to the North and East elevations would allow for a view over downtown and to the span of the Fremont Bridge, these walls should remain simple in order to meet the NW 13th Avenue Historic District

+Guidelines.
+The location of the entrance and inclusion of an elevated sidewalk on NW 13th Avenue in the form of the loading dock represent a unique approach for a new building that meets both this guideline and the goals of the NW 13th Avenue Historic District Guidelines - Therefore this quideline is met.